OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       Only subtly different from the :term:`Visitor design pattern`, where the difference is primarily one of intent rather than syntax.
       The strategy design pattern is focused on encapsulating an activity that is part of a larger process, so that different ways of performing that activity can be substituted.
       The visitor design pattern is focused on encapsulating an activity that will be performed on all members of a collection so that completely different activities can be substituted within a generic method that accesses all of the collection members.

+   stream
+      The process of delivering content in a :term:`serialized <serialization>` form.

    strict partial order
       In set notation, a relation that is :term:`irreflexive`,